EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 **Pro Tip 1**

 Before you begin playing with the commands, you should install ```bash-completion.noarch```.
 Some distro's don't auto complete with systemd until you install bash auto completion.
-Without tab auto-completion you miss out on a ALOT of systemctl.
+Without tab auto-completion you miss out on a A LOT of systemctl.

 As an example when you `TAB` for completion you will see many of the systemctl options;